-Once A Runner: Transitioning from Collegiate Running to Running in the Real World
+Transitioning from Collegiate to Real World Running

 The world of collegiate running is a bubble.
 It gives an athlete structure via routine, confidence via her in-group (the team), and a built-in support network, also via the team.
 A collegiate runner’s team is her family, the people she spends the most time with, the the people who know her better, sometimes, than she even knows herself.
 She comes in as a first year, wide-eyed and nervous, and returns the next year a little less wide-eyed, a little more eager.
 The third year she’s comfortable, knows her place on the team, has her goals, knows her weaknesses, has made her closest friends.
 The fourth year, she’s shocked.
 How did it go by so quickly?
 Where, oh where, did the time go?
 She looks around and sees the wide eyes, the eager faces, the confident smiles of her teammates, and then makes eye contact with another senior.
 It’s almost over.

 This sentiment continues, through cross country, winter running, and indoor and outdoor track.
 Every year of college running brings its own unique pressure, and the final year is no different.
 Make it count.
 Suddenly, everything is measured in lasts.
 The last first cross country race.
 The last race before post-season.
 The last team cheer.
 The last race.
 Nostalgia rages like teenage hormones.